 - (25) a.
 John-i Mary-lul phal-ul ttayli-ess-ta.
 John-NOM Mary-FOC phal-FOC hit-PAST-DEC 'John hit Mary on the arm.' - b.
 John-i MARY-lul, phal-ul ttayli-ess-ta.

-John-NOM Mary-FOC phal-ACC hit-PAST-DEC 'It is Mary that John hit on the arm.' - c.
+John-NOM Mary-FOC phal-ACC hit-PAST-DEC

+'It is Mary that John hit on the arm.' - c.
 John-i Mary-lul, PHAL-ul ttayli-ess-ta.

-John-NOM Mary-ACC phal-FOC hit-PAST-DEC It is on the arm that John hit Mary.' - d.
+John-NOM Mary-ACC phal-FOC hit-PAST-DEC 'It is on the arm that John hit Mary.' - d.
 Context: In response to someone saying that John hit Sue on the head (Ani.)
 John-i MARY-lul, PHAL-ul ttayli-ess-e.
 No. John-NOM Mary-FOC phal-FOC hit-PAST-DEC.INFRML '(No,) John hit Mary (not Sue), and it was on the arm (not on the head).'

 Since Korean is a multiple focus language (Choe 1995), the fact that (25d) contains two different focused nominal constituents is not surprising.
 But I should note that this sentence has a different prosody than (25a) and therefore carries a different type of focus meaning as well.
-In this context, let me also note that (25a) is uttered in an out-of-the blue context, and the two -lul-marked nominals in it are construed as part of all new information, unlike the case with (25d).
+In this context, let me also remark that, unlike (25d), (25a) is uttered in an out-of-the blue context, and the two -lul-marked nominals in it are construed as part of all new information.
+And this shows that prosody plays an important role in focus marking in Korean as well, though I cannot address the role that it plays in this paper.